 What types of Surf are there, which one is yours?

 We are all interested in surfing.
-However, do you know what types of surfing exist?
+However, do you know what are the types of surfing that exist?
 Let’s see all the details.

-By the way, you can come to our surf school in Lanzarote and we will teach you how to surf, as we have been doing for more than 20 years.
-So if you are interested, do not hesitate to write us, now….
-Let’s get down to business. 🤙
+By the way, you can stop by our surf school in Lanzarote and we will teach you how to surf, as we have been doing for more than 20 years.
+So if you are interested, don’t hesitate to write us, now… Let’s get down to business. 🤙

 The different types of surfing

 It is worth noting that after years of prohibition by the European colonizers, surfing was reborn in Hawaii during the 20th century, as we have already seen.
-This revitalization of the sport brought with it a great diversity of styles and maneuvers, which were created by the fans of each modality, being Duke Kahanamoku the pioneer in reviving this practice, expanding it to some important regions, such as Australia, Europe and the United States.
+This revitalization of the sport brought with it a great diversity of styles and maneuvers, which were created by the fans of each modality, being Duke Kahanamoku the pioneer in reviving this practice, expanding it to some important regions, as is the case of Australia, Europe and the United States.

-Today, it is a global industry that opens up a range of entertainment and products that are aimed at the performance of this sport.
-Therefore, it is useful to know which are the classifications and modalities so that you can practice it.
+Currently, it is a global industry that opens a range of entertainment and products that are aimed at the performance of this sport.
+Therefore, it is convenient to say which are the classifications and modalities so that you can practice it.

 Surf base

-This is the legendary base surf from which the other classifications were derived.
-Basically, it consists of paddling, standing up and maneuvering, while the board glides in harmony with the waves until it is extinguished.
-In terms of classification, there are three categories in relation to the table:
+This is the legendary base surfing from which the other classifications were derived.
+Basically, it consists of paddling, standing up and maneuvering, while the board glides in harmony with the waves until it dies out.
+In terms of classification, there are three categories in relation to the board:

 Shortboard Board

-In this case, we have the athletes who decide to perform various pirouettes on the 1.5 to 2m long boards.
-Their size allows them to have greater maneuverability in and out of the waves, although you should not expect a very high speed.
+In this case, we have the sportsmen who decide to put in place different pirouettes on the boards of 1.5 to 2m in length.
+Their size allows them to have more maneuverability in and out of the waves, although you should not expect a very high speed.

 Funboard

-These surfboards are recommended for beginners, as they have the perfect measurements for beginners, ranging from 1.8 to 2.4m in length.
+These surfboards are recommended for beginners, because they have the perfect measurements for beginners, being from 1.8 to 2.4m long.
 It is the intermediate of Shortboard Board and Longboard, so, thanks to it, you will be able to learn to chase the waves, maneuver on them, get a good speed and maintain stability.

 Longboard

-We are talking about boards with a length of 2.4 to 3.6 m, being thicker and more stable in the water.
-Thanks to them, you will be able to perform different maneuvers, as well as change positions and walk on them, while gliding over the waves at high speed.
+We are talking about boards that have a length of 2.4 to 3.6 m, being thicker and more stable in the water.
+Thanks to them, you will be able to perform different maneuvers, besides being able to change positions and walk on them, while sliding over the waves at high speed.

 Windsurf